 # 1: Trimming and Pruning

 Branches touching transmission lines can lead to power cuts.
-Pruning and trimming trees on a planned schedule mitigates this problem.
+Using a forestry bucket truck to pruning and trim trees on a planned schedule mitigates this problem.
 It also saves linemen from making unnecessary trips to fix power line issues, just because a tree branch is overgrown.

 However, the solution isn’t hacking branches off irresponsibly either.
 There are proper standards to be followed, set by industry experts like the American National Standards Institute and International Society of Arboriculture.
 The job should also be done by specialized line clearance companies.
 Improper trimming and pruning could make matters worse for linemen trying to access the, often live, power lines.